September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Sunday, October 28 – a day in Flores, Guatemala

-We spent today in Flores doing some puddling around.
-First order of business was to find an open Claro store at which we could get a SIM card for Tony’s phone.
-This was a bit of a priority since the hotels wifi is painfully slow.
-We also enjoyed strolling about the island of Flores this morning.
+We spent today puddling around in Flores.
+Our first order of business was to find an open Claro store at which we could get a SIM card for Tony’s phone.
+This was a bit of a priority since the hotel’s wifi is painfully slow.
+We enjoyed strolling about the island of Flores this morning.
 It is sad to see areas where the water level of the lake is rising and putting buildings and other infrastructure at risk, but much of the island is beautiful.
 Lovely flowering trees and shrubs everywhere, brightly painted buildings as found in so many sea-side communities, interesting twisty cobbled streets to meander around.
-We even found fabulous iced coffees and smoothies to help us cool down at 9:30 AM!
+We even found fabulous iced coffees and smoothies to help us cool down at 9:30 am!

 Then a stop at a busy mall – the shops weren’t busy, but the tv screens in every store were tuned to the same soccer game and many people were watching.
 I’m not sure who was playing, but you could tell when there were near-misses or calls by the refs that weren’t popular.
 Moans and cheers indicated whose team was doing well – or not.